Accuracy-Efficiency Trade-Offs in Spiking Neural Networks: A Lempel-Ziv Complexity Perspective on Learning Rules: Introduction

 A commonly used training method in SNNs is SpikeProp, which is an arithmetic-based learning algorithm conceptually similar to the BP algorithm in ANNs \cite{Rajagopal2023}.
 However, arithmetic-based learning rules may be not a right choice for building biologically efficient networks.
 To achieve more biologically plausible learning, several alternative methods have been developed.
 For example, STDP that is inspired by biological synaptic plasticity, where neurons strengthen or weaken connections based on temporal contiguity.
-However, despite its efficiency in synaptic adaptation, STDP does not match the classification performance of BP-based ANN training \cite{Kheradpisheh2016,Park2025}.
+However, despite its efficiency in synaptic adaptation, STDP does not match the classification performance of BP-based ANN training \cite{Lee2016}.
 Moreover, spatio-temporal backpropagation (STBP) extends the traditional backpropagation algorithm to handle both spatial and temporal dependencies in spiking neural networks.
 This makes it possible to train deep SNNs using gradient-based optimization \cite{Wu2025}.
-Other commonly used learning algorithms in SNN training are ReSuMe \cite{Ponulak2010,He2025,Guo2025}, and Chronotron \cite{Florian2010,Florian2012}.
+Other commonly used learning algorithms in SNN training are ReSuMe \cite{Song2024,Guo2025}, and Chronotron \cite{Florian2010}.
 They are effective in adaptation to structured spike patterns, however, both are computationally demanding and require significant training time.
 An interesting SNN learning rule, namely tempotron was proposed by \cite{Gutig2006}.
-It is particularly effective for temporal coding, where information is embedded in the precise timing of spikes.
+It is particularly effective for temporal coding, where information is embedded in the precise timing of spikes \cite{Pregowska2016}.
 In the study \cite{Patankar2025} training is conducted using the tempotron learning rule, while optimization is achieved through STDP.
 This combination significantly improves processing speed and reduces computational complexity compared to one can say "conventional" spiking neural network methods.
-In turn, \cite{Wu2019,Wu2021} proposed a neuron normalization technique and an explicitly iterative neuron model, which resulted in a significant increase in the SNNs' learning rate.
+In turn, \cite{Wu2019} proposed a neuron normalization technique and an explicitly iterative neuron model, which resulted in a significant increase in the SNNs' learning rate.
+Recently, the Spiking Gate (SG) ResNet architecture with an attention spike decoder (ASD) has been proposed to address gradient vanishing and improve spike decoding, achieving state-of-the-art performance on several benchmarks and enabling the first direct-training hybrid SNN-ANN detector \cite{Zhang2023a}.
 Another training strategy involves first training an ANN (typically using perceptrons) and then converting it into an SNN with an equivalent structure \cite{Midya2019}.
 This conversion leverages the strengths of ANN training while allowing SNNs to benefit from energy-efficient spike-based processing.
 However, a major drawback is that this approach fails to capture temporal spike dynamics, as reliable frequency estimation requires a non-trivial time period.
 On the other hand, to optimize data efficiency, various active learning approaches have been introduced, including Bio-Inspired Active Learning (BAL), Bio-Inspired Active Learning based on Firing Rate (BAL-FR), and Bio-Inspired Active Learning utilizing Membrane Potential (BAL-M) \cite{Zhang2023}.
 These methods identify and select training samples by analyzing the discrepancies between empirical observations and generalization behavior, ensuring that previously unrecognized patterns are incorporated into the learning process.
-In turn, \cite{Yang2025} introduces a Fractional-Order Spike-Timing-Dependent Gradient Descent (FO-STDGD) learning model, which applies fractional gradient descent principles to improve learning in SNNs.
+In turn, \cite{Tang2023} proposes the AC2AS framework, which couples activation consistency between ANN and SNN to enable fast and memory-efficient training of spiking neural networks.